Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector

+Based on MC simulations, the value of $f_1$ for equal partial decay widths ($R=1$) is $0.145 \pm 0.016$, while $f_2 = 0.880 \pm 0.072$.
+The quoted uncertainties include both statistical and systematic components.
+In the fit, $R$ is treated as a free parameter.

-In model $C$, only $J/\psi$+$\psi$(2S) channels are considered in the simultaneous fit, and the signal PDF consists of a single BW function.
-To test the potential existence of a second resonance near 7.2~\GeV ($X$(7200)) in the $J/\psi$+$\psi$(2S) channels, a standalone $X$(7200) is included in each of the models described above for a new fit.
-The mass and width of this resonance are fixed at $7.22 $~\GeV and $0.09 $~\GeV, as determined in the previous ATLAS publication~\cite{BPHY-2022-01}.
-Evidence for this resonance was also reported by LHCb~\cite{LHCb_TQ} and CMS~\cite{CMS-BPH-21-003}.
-The ratio of signal yields of $X(6900)$ and $X(7200)$, $r = N_{X(6900)}/N_{X(7200)}$, is treated as a free parameter in the fit.
-Using the $CL_s$ method~\cite{Read:2002hq}, an upper limit on this ratio at the 95\% confidence level (CL) is derived.
+In model $C$, only $J/\psi$+$\psi$(2S) channels are considered in the simultaneous fit, and the signal PDF consists of a single BW function, corresponding to the second line of Eq.~\ref{eq:eq9}.

+To test the potential existence of a second resonance near 7.2~GeV ($X(7200)$) in the $J/\psi+\psi(\text{2S})$ channels, a standalone $X(7200)$ component is added in each of the models described above.
+A separate fit is then performed for each extended model.
+The mass and width of this resonance are fixed at $7.22 $~\GeV and $0.09 $~\GeV, respectively, as determined in the previous ATLAS publication~\cite{BPHY-2022-01}.
+The ratio of signal yields of $X$(7200) and $X$(6900), $r = N_{X(7200)}/N_{X(6900)}$, is treated as a free parameter in the fit.